Thrillisreal/xEnjoy/README.md

 **_Description_**

-xEnjoy is an in-development app for bookmarking your favoirte anime/manga and interacting with others favorites
+xEnjoy is an in-development app for bookmarking your favorite anime/manga and reviewing other user's favorites!

-Development is managed and tracked on [Trello]().
+Development is managed and tracked on [Trello](https://trello.com/b/h59CzDof/xenjoy).

 ---